PritamChakrabortyShuvo/Linux/06_Configure-SSH-Windows-to-Linux.md

 #### 7. Repeat for Additional Servers
 We can add more server configurations in the same config file, just like the example above.

+## Conclusion
+**SSH (Secure Shell)** is an essential protocol for secure communication between **Linux systems over a network**.
+It allows encrypted access to a remote machine, providing a secure way to **manage servers**, **transfer files** & **execute commands** from **another system**.
+With SSH, administrators can securely manage systems and services from virtually anywhere, **reducing the need for physical access while maintaining security**.
+Configuring SSH with additional measures such as disabling root login, using non-default ports & enabling key-based authentication enhances both usability and security in Linux environments.